presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ### Create standards for measuring the performance of models

-Training and testing datasets designed for AI with testing datasets enable models to be tested and trained.
-The evaluation process should be started as early as possible in the planning process.
+The approach used for training and testing should be designed for the AI from the beginning of the piloting process.
+This typically involves a gold-standard dataset, often annotated by experts or via crowdsourcing, that can serve as basis for measuring model performance.
+It is essential to evaluate your AI algorithm using a testing dataset that is different from the training set used to build the AI model.
+This ensures that the AI model can be readily applied to other situations with similar accuracy.
 It can involve obtaining models from external organizations and testing them for accuracy on previously unseen data.
-Agencies may also build/leverage tools to serve as honest broker for testing.
-Alternatively, a trusted third party may take this role.

-Either way, the key is to have some data be kept for testing that is not used in the training process.
-Working with industry is useful to understand broader sets of use cases- and challenges/sprints can enable comparisons of different models for fit for purpose.
+To ensure adequate testing, agencies and/or trusted third parties may play a role to ensure trusted independent testing is performed.
+Having a common platform and metrics for testing also ensures that accuracy results are trustworthy and comparable across various solutions being compared.
+Either way, the key is to have some data kept for testing that is not used in the training process.

+Working with industry is useful to understand broader sets of use cases, and challenges/sprints can enable comparisons of different models to be tried and tested for different types of applications.
 Sometimes, data is located on different servers and cannot be combined into a central database due to privacy or other concerns.
 In such cases, federated approaches may be useful, whereby computing is done on local servers and then resulting analysis is shared with others.
-This can  enable AI results to be combined from data across sites in ways that protect access of the individual servers’ data by outside users (e.g. for privacy).
+This can enable AI results to be combined from data across sites in ways that protect access of the individual server’s data by outside users (e.g. for privacy).

 ##### Checklist

 - [ ] Develop a model evaluation plan at the beginning of the design process
-- [ ] Create a gold-standard data set annotated by experts that can serve as basis for measuring model performance
+- [ ] Consider creating a gold-standard dataset annotated by experts that can serve as basis for measuring model performance
-- [ ] Release only a subset of gold-standard dataset, if any, for training purposes by external parties/vendors, keeping some for testing of model performance
+- [ ] Release only a subset of a gold-standard dataset for training purposes by external parties/vendors, keeping some for testing of model performance.
+Alternatively, if the training data is readily available, consider saving the gold-standard dataset for training and use it only for testing purposes to evaluate the accuracy of the tools created
-- [ ] For testing models, compare model predicted results against gold-standard
+- [ ] For testing models, compare model-predicted results with results from gold-standard datasets
-- [ ] Define accuracy metrics used in evaluation process
+- [ ] Define accuracy metrics used in the evaluation process
-- [ ] Iterate on algorithms using human input to tweak performance on training datasets (always keeping testing data separate)
+- [ ] Iterate on algorithms using human input to tweak performance on training datasets (while keeping testing data separate)
-- [ ] Evaluate the relative weight of various features of the model for quick sanity check and explore explainability to see if follows human intuition
+- [ ] Evaluate the relative weight of various features of the model for a quick sanity check and explore explain- ability to see if follows human intuition
 - [ ] Do sensitivity analysis to understand how data variations can affect predictions

 ##### Key Questions

+- Unless you are doing unsupervised learning, do you have enough labeled outputs for the model to learn from?
+- Can you pay someone to repeat the manual task over and over to generate the outputs?
 - Are there standard training/testing datasets already available in the agency or externally?
-- Is there a third party that can do independent model testing? (in which case gold-standard test data would be given to a third party)
+- Can a third party do independent model testing (in which case gold-standard test data would be given to a third party)?
 - Is the model explainable?
 - What accuracy metrics best represent user needs?

 ### Know and follow the relevant laws to your project

-AI is software.
-It is code and data.
-AI and other types of automation (including Robotic Process Automation) are not an entity or an agent that has the rights of a human being.
+An AI algorithm is software code that processes data.
+AI and other types of automation (including RPA) are not entities or agents that have the rights of a human being.
 Agencies should expect to comply with all existing laws and policies with respect to data and software.
-Whether an agency create algorithms may depend on the consent and privacy laws governing the use of the data that was collected.
+Whether an agency may be constrained in the use of AI algorithms may depend on the consent and privacy laws governing the use of the data that was collected.

 ##### Checklist

 - [ ] Understand what data protection questions need to be answered before implementing a machine learning algorithm or building a dataset.
 For example, building a training set by extracting data programmatically from websites (a legally grey area)
-- [ ] Identify any laws and policies implementing an algorithm will impact
+- [ ] Identify any laws and policies that would be impacted by implementing an algorithm
 - [ ] Consult early with Legal and Privacy Officers, and bring data owners to these early conversations in order to discuss protections around the information being collected and used
-- [ ] The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner
+- [ ] Remember that the appropriate privacy, civil liberties, and/or legal advisors for the department or agency are part of your stakeholder ecosystem

 ###### Key Questions